Jiteshwor Singh Yumkhaibam: NEROCA

 In July 2019, Jiteshwor joined NEROCA ahead of the upcoming I-League season.
 On 8 January 2020, he made his professional debut for the club in the 7th matchweek of the 2019–20 I-League campaign against TRAU, in a 2–1 loss.
 On 11 July 2021, Jiteshwor extended his contract with NEROCA for the 2021–22 season.

 Chennaiyin

 In June 2022, Indian Super League club Chennaiyin roped in Jiteshwor on a two-year deal.
 On 20 August, he made his debut against Army Red in the Durand Cup, which ended in a 2–2 draw.
-On 14 October, he was awarded the Hero of the Match for his impressive performance against Bengaluru in the Indian Super League, which ended in a 1–1 stalemate.
+On 14 October, he was awarded the Hero of the Match for his performance against Bengaluru in the Indian Super League, which ended in a 1–1 stalemate.